 \section{Abstract}

-Using the method of compression we improve on the current lower bound of Heilbronn's triangle problem.
-In particular, by letting $\Delta(s)$ denotes the minimal area of the triangle induced by $s$ points in a unit disc.
-Then we have the lower bound
+Using ideas from the geometry of compression, we improve on the current upper and lower bounds of the Heilbronn triangle problem.
+In particular, let $\Delta(s)$ denote the minimal area of the triangle induced by $s$ points on a unit disk.
+We have the upper bound